Navigation

 • You can usually drive when you feel comfortable and physically able to do so.
 It’s best to check with your insurance company first.

 • You can have sex once you feel ready and comfortable to do so.
-Make sure you have arranged your contraception first.
+Make sure you have arranged contraception first.
 You can still get pregnant, even if you’re breastfeeding.

 It can take time to get back to normal after having a caesarean section, both physically and emotionally.
 Talk to your midwife or health visitor about how you’re feeling.
 They can give you support and answer any questions you have.
-And if you’d like to talk to others with similar experiences, they may be able to put you in touch with a support group.

 Most women who have a caesarean recover well and have healthy babies.
 But a caesarean is a major operation and it’s important to be aware of the possible risks to you and your baby.

 • Damage to a nearby organ, such as your bladder or bowel.
+You may need surgery to repair this.

 Future births after having a caesarean